railstack/zero/README.md

 }
 ```

-but the function `DateTime()` is a little different due to it's database independent, so it need to pass the database name as the first parameter:
+but the function `Time()` is a little bit different due to it's database independent, so it need to pass the database name as the first parameter:

 ```go
 zero.Time("mysql", "FEILD_NAME")